show someone your heart (2026)

 I know I need to explore it (you look tired, try to get some sleep)

-Can't pretend it's not there, you know I've tried (Why don't you try?), oh yes I've tried.
+Can't pretend it's not there, you know I've tried (Why don't you try?)

 Don't say I need a distraction (let me take you out to the movies)